Brennen-Hill/Brennen-Hill.github.io/_projects/quantum-compiler.md

 Quantum computing research necessitates precise, high-speed control of physical qubits.
 The open-source QICK platform, utilizing a Xilinx RFSoC FPGA, provides a powerful hardware foundation, but it lacks a robust, high-performance software bridge to make it accessible for complex, open-source research.
 Physicists need the ability to define experiments in a high-level language like Python, but require that logic to translate into picosecond-perfect, hardware-native binary.

-The goal of this project was to architect and build this bridge: a domain-specific compiler to translate high-level experimental constructs—including complex control flow and parametric sweeps—into the most efficient machine code possible for the QICK tProcessor.
+The goal of this project was to architect and build this bridge: a domain-specific compiler to translate high-level experimental constructs including complex control flow and parametric sweeps into the most efficient machine code possible for the QICK tProcessor.
 This system was designed to maximize performance and control flexibility, enabling advanced quantum experimentation that would be infeasible to program by hand.

 ---